opengeospatial/SELFIE/docs/demo/SELFIE_usecase_template.md

 ### Datasets and Sources

 <!---
-Use this list to document your data and the distributed network of data providers.
+Use this section to document your data and the distributed network of data providers.
-Data in this context should alude to the "NIR"/"MR"/"DR" but still focvus on the data its self.
+Alude to the non information resource and information content that satisfies the use case.
+Discussion of how the unique use case uses the SELFIE "core" concepts should be included here.
 --->

 - A bulleted